ubipo/pathy/ros/offloaded_inference.md

 This works well and is actually very handy during development while testing different DNN setups.

-The [ROS node necessary for onboard inference](paddy/paddy/padnet) is also included (untested) in the paddy ROS package.
+The [ROS node necessary for onboard inference](pathy/pathy/padnet) is also included (untested) in the pathy ROS package.
 It *should* work plug-and-play if the Jetson's [Tensorflow](https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html) and [TensorRT](https://developer.nvidia.com/tensorrt) python bindings work.